webdriverbidi-net/webdriverbidi-net/README.md

     dotnet test

 ## Development
-There are three projects in this repository:
+There are four projects in this repository:
 * src/WebDriverBidi/WebDriverBidi.csproj - The main library source code
+* src/WebDriverBidi.Client/WebDriverBidi.Cleint.csproj - A library containing helper methods to
+demonstrate scaffolding required to make the main library useful.
+This code is not unit tested, and should be viewed as a demonstration library only.
-* src/WebDriverBidi.Client/WebDriverBidi.Client.csproj - A console application used as a "playground" for practice using the library.
+* src/WebDriverBidi.Demo/WebDriverBidi.Demo.csproj - A console application used as a "playground" for practice using the library.
 Changes to this project are not canonical at this time, and this project should not be viewed as having desirable coding practices.
 * test/WebDriverBidi.Tests/WebDriverBidi.Tests.csproj - The unit tests for the main library